Nelson Hackett: Extradition

 Research indicates Hackett was returned to Fayetteville in the summer of 1842.
 He was not put to death for the alleged theft (a fate frequently suffered by enslaved people under similar circumstances) but was publicly whipped several times and tortured.
-Researchers have said he was sold to a new enslaver in Texas, from where he escaped again.
+Researchers have said he was sold to a new owner in Texas, from where he escaped again.
 Hackett's fate remains unknown.

 Wallace's motives

 Wallace's legal bills, travel costs, and related expenses were likely several times Hackett's market value, leading to debate regarding his motive(s) in going to such extraordinary measures to recover an escaped enslaved person: